SabhaKandula/70-486/readme.md

 An independent page is the best I can find on [ASP.NET 5 Deep Dive: Routing](http://stephenwalther.com/archive/2015/02/07/asp-net-5-deep-dive-routing).
 Starting here and doing a couple of exercises.

+> This quickly goes south as the article starts building _alternate_ routing strategies that do not really reflect the _Microsoft_ framework.

 From the ASP.NET site: [Routing to controller actions in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-2.1).
 If I have time I'll review this.

 ## Design the application architecture (15-20%)